percona/pxb-docs/docs/store-backup-history.md

 options must be specified only on the command line and not within a configuration file in order to be effective.

-[--history]: xtrabackup-option-reference.md#historyname
+[--history]: xtrabackup-option-reference.md#history
-[--incremental-history-name]: xtrabackup-option-reference.md#incremental-history-namename
+[--incremental-history-name]: xtrabackup-option-reference.md#incremental-history-name
-[--incremental-history-uuid]: xtrabackup-option-reference.md#incremental-history-uuidname
+[--incremental-history-uuid]: xtrabackup-option-reference.md#incremental-history-uuid
-[--incremental-basedir]: xtrabackup-option-reference.md#incremental-basedirdirectory
+[--incremental-basedir]: xtrabackup-option-reference.md#incremental-basedir
-[--incremental-lsn]: xtrabackup-option-reference.md#incremental-lsnlsn
+[--incremental-lsn]: xtrabackup-option-reference.md#incremental-lsn
-[--password]: xtrabackup-option-reference.md#passwordpassword
+[--password]: xtrabackup-option-reference.md#password
-[--encrypt_key]: xtrabackup-option-reference.md#encrypt-keyencryption_key
+[--encrypt-key]: xtrabackup-option-reference.md#encrypt-key